 - blood in your urine or from your back passage (rectum)

-- sore skin between your legs and near your back passage – this is rare
+- sore skin between your legs and near your back passage that looks a bit like sunburn – this is rare

 - erection or ejaculation problems, such as discomfort when you ejaculate, a reduced amount of semen or a ‘dry orgasm’, where you have the feeling of an orgasm but don’t ejaculate

-After external beam radiotherapy to treat symptoms – There are usually only a few, if any, side effects from external beam radiotherapy when it’s used to treat symptoms of advanced prostate cancer.
+There are usually only a few, if any, side effects from external beam radiotherapy when it’s used to treat symptoms.
 This is because you’ll only have a few doses of treatment.
 The risk of side effects is higher if you are having radiotherapy to several different areas or larger areas of your body, or if a higher total amount of radiotherapy is used.

-The possible side effects will depend on the part of your body that’s treated and may include:
+The possible side effects will depend on the part of your body that’s treated.
+They may include:

-- red, dark or itchy skin in the treated area, similar to sunburn – if this happens, ask your radiographer for advice on how to look after your skin
+- red, dark or itchy skin in the treated area, similar to sunburn –ask your radiographer for advice on how to look after your skin

 - loose and watery bowel movements (diarrhoea) – this can be caused by radiotherapy to the pelvis or abdomen, but there are treatments that can help